 Getting Started with Blazor MultiColumn ComboBox Component

-This section briefly explains about how to include Blazor MultiColumn ComboBox component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This guide explains how to include the Blazor MultiColumn ComboBox component in a Blazor WebAssembly app using Visual Studio and Visual Studio Code.

-To get started quickly with Blazor MultiColumn ComboBox component, you can check out this video or GitHub sample.
+To get started quickly with the Blazor MultiColumn ComboBox component, watch the following video or explore the GitHub sample.

 Prerequisites